victoria-id/victoria_connect_api_documentation/webhook/webhook_receiver.md

 ## Set-up

+Webhooks need to be configured per portal and (currently) can only be set up by Victoria ID.
+Please let us know where you'd like us to send the callbacks.

 If the webhook defaults are suitable for your webhook receiver, then all you have to specify is the `uri` of the webserver to which to send the payloads to.

-However, it is strongly recommended to specify an `Authorization` [header](#headers) as well.
+However, it is strongly recommended to also specify an `Authorization` [header](#headers) (or something similar).

 Please copy, alter, and send the definition below if you require a more specific setup: